 - Muscle fatigue

-- Mineral depletion (e.g., sodium, calcium, magnesium)
+- Mineral depletion (e.g., potassium, sodium, calcium, magnesium)

 Recommended prevention for muscle cramps involves ingesting maltodextrin or dextrose, quick absorbing sugars recommended pre- and post-workout to help prevent muscle cramps.
 Also, be sure to adequately warm-up your muscles (i.e., walking, biking, stair stepping) to promote blood circulation and nutrient flow within your muscles.
 Taking adequate time to recover (e.g., 48 to 72 hours) between workouts may help to lessen muscle cramps.
 Avoid stretching cold muscles before workouts to avoid possible muscle tearing!
 Be sure to perform static stretches on muscles exercised immediately following your workouts.